 - Apical impulse is difficult to locate or nonpalpable.

 - Ewart sign: dullness to percussion at the base of the left lung with increased vocal fremitus and bronchial breathing due the compression of lung parenchyma by the pericardial effusion

 - Laboratory studies and analysis of the pericardial fluid can be used in the investigation of the underlying etiology.

-- Indication: all patients with suspected pericardial effusion
+- Indication: diagnosis and monitoring of all patients with suspected pericardial effusion and/or tamponade

 - Procedure: TTE (gold standard) or focused-assessed transthoracic echocardiography